 If you are moving abroad, I recommend reading it all!
 I imagine you’re reading everything you can get your hands on and I hope I can help prepare you for this huge decision!

-Here are the cons you need to know about:
+Here are the cons of living abroad you need to know about:

-You have to be prepared to get a bit homesick every now and then if you choose to move abroad.
+You have to be prepared to experience a bit of homesickness every now and then if you choose to move abroad.
 It’s hard to be so far away from family.

 Even if you choose to travel home a few times a year, it’s not the same as living there.
 You will be missing all those little family events that happen on the weekends or during the summer.